SayoshiNakamario/fogofwar-interface/README.md

-# MISTswap Interface
+# FOW Interface

-MISTswap Interface is a progressive web application for the MISTswap Protocol.
+FOW Interface is a progressive web application for the MISTswap Protocol.

 ## Getting started